Cottage City, Maryland: History

 In 1915, Charles Lightbrown borrowed money and attempted to market the subdivision plat from 1888 with a few minor changes.
 This attempt succeeded where the two earlier attempts had failed.
 Lightbrown built most of the housing in the community.
 Consisting of one-story cottages with four rooms and no running water, the housing was attractive to veterans returning from World War I who needed economical homes which were ready to inhabit.
 Electric service was introduced to the community in 1914.
 In 1919, the Washington Suburban Sanitary Commission installed water service to the town; sewer service was added the following year.
 The town was incorporated in 1924, taking its name from the uniform cottages built by Charles Lightbrown.

 The exorcism of Roland Doe, the story that was the basis for the 1971 novel and 1973 film The Exorcist, has its roots in Cottage City.

 In 1999, Cottage City, Bladensburg, and Colmar Manor were lauded by the Joint Center for Sustainable Communities for their collaboration with Prince George's County for the Port Towns Revitalization Initiative, which created a common Port Towns identity for the towns; encouraged businesses development through infrastructure and façade improvements; acquisition of historic properties and plans for their reuse; and reconstruction of the Bladensburg waterfront and marina.

-Today, Cottage City is a small, ethnically mixed community with old cottage-style homes that sit on tree-lined streets.
-The community is an active and enthusiastic partner with the county in the Port Towns Redevelopment Plan, an effort to revitalize the neighborhoods while preserving their historic heritages.
-The riches that the town hopes to gain by this effort are an improved environment and an improved quality of life for its citizens.
+Today, Cottage City is an ethnically mixed community with cottage-style homes on tree-lined streets.
+The community partners with the county in the Port Towns Redevelopment Plan to revitalize the neighborhoods while preserving their historic heritage.
+The town's goals for this effort are an improved environment and quality of life for its residents.